lit/lit.dev/packages/lit-dev-content/site/docs/v1/lit-html/creating-directives.md

 Sometimes you want a directive to manage multiple nested parts.
 For example, a directive that renders a list of items (like `repeat`) might create a nested part for each item.
 Keeping separate parts lets you manipulate them efficiently: for example, you can change the value of a single part without re-rendering the entire list.

-To create nested parts, you construct [`NodePart`](https://lit-html.polymer-project.org/api/classes/_lit_html_.nodepart.html) instances and associate them with specific locations in the DOM.
+To create nested parts, you construct {% api-lit-html-1 "NodePart" %} instances and associate them with specific locations in the DOM.
 The section of DOM controlled by a given `NodePart` needs to be delimited by static nodes that serve as markers. (lit-html usually uses comment nodes for these markers.)

 <img alt="Diagram showing a tree of DOM nodes and a NodePart object.
 The DOM tree consists of a parent node and several child nodes, with two of the child nodes identified as 'marker nodes.'
 The NodePart object has a startNode property, which points to the first marker node, and an endNode property, which points to the second marker node.
 Child nodes between the two marker nodes are identified as 'nodes managed by NodePart.'" src="/images/v1/node-part-markers.png" style="max-width: 515px;">